Saturday, April 24, 2021

 Missing: One Droid

 Droid was originally developed by MP Lord (he of Hoog fame!!) and was a smash hit that saw a sequel three years later.
 Sadly, neither of these games supported the enhanced hardware of the Atari STe which meant chip fx, flick-scrolling and a fair bit of slowdown when things got hectic.
-Not only that, but the joystick controls were finicky - I would accidently fall off ledges when struggling to precisely time a jump (pulling down and then leaping - arghhh!)
+Not only that, but the joystick controls were finicky - I would accidentally fall off ledges when struggling to precisely time a jump (pulling down and then leaping - arghhh!)

 I remember (back in 2016) being excited to hear that Jamie Hamshere was working on an improved version that would take advantage of the Atari STe hardware.
 I could only imagine what it would be like to play a scrollable Droid.
 Jamie even planned to tweak those controls to remove the irritation that threatened each and every jump - for me anyhow.